3vincent/nextcloud-back/README.md

     mysqlDatabase=nxtclouddb
     mysqlPassword=''
     mysql4byte=true
+    TMP_PATH=/tmp

-`mysqlPassword` can/should be left empty when the password is passed as an ENV_VAR.
+- `mysqlPassword` can/should be left empty when the password is passed as an ENV_VAR.
 Examples see below.

+- `mysql4byte` can be true or false.
+It determines if your MySQL database uses 4-byte support.
+Standard is true.

 ## Setup